+Figure 11.
+DTU based average sea level curve for the Arctic for the 1993-2012 period.
+Blue is the monthly average and red is a running annual mean.

 In the regional averages shown in Fig.11, the steric contribution is still small.
 The DTU time series clearly shows an upward trend with some peaks starting in 1996 and 2002.
-Over the entire period, the altimetric sea level trend amounts to 1.75 mm/yr.
-TO BE COMPLETED BY OLE
+Over the entire period, the altimetric sea level trend amounts to 2.23 mm/yr.

 5. Coastal sea level from tide gauges data (Norwegian and Siberian sectors)